mullerdavid/ctf_writeups/hcsc24/Net_Csak_egy_litvan_halozat/WRITEUP.md

 # Alternative solution

-Using the SSH port forwarding functionality and proxy chains can be utlised to find the flag as well.
+Using the SSH port forwarding functionality and proxy chains can be utilized to find the flag as well.